A Complete Guide to Marriage Visa in USA

 There are several reasons why a sponsoring spouse may be disqualified:

-- The sponsor is a green card holder, which they obtained by marrying a U.S. citizen.
-They will not be able to sponsor another spouse unless they are legally divorced or widowed and five years has passed since they became a legal permanent resident.
+- The sponsor is a green card holder, which they obtained by marrying a U.S. citizen or lawful permanent resident.
+They will not be able to sponsor another spouse unless they are legally divorced and five years has passed or widowed since they became a legal permanent resident.

 - If the sponsor has been convicted of offenses against a minor, they will be unable to sponsor a spouse.